 Many academic supplemental services are provided by student service providers (SSP) in the LEA.
 Professional development on effective instructional practices to use with migratory students should be provided to SSPs by the direct-funded LEA.
 This must include participation in school, district, or RESA professional development activities with teachers.
 The GaMEP also provides access to online professional development resources-PD Now.
 This site contains various modules that SSPs can use to improve their knowledge and skills related to instructional practices.
-SSPs are required to complete two (2) online courses per semester (or more if observations indicate additional PD is needed).
-New MEP staff will complete additional online courses.
+SSPs in their first year are required to complete five (5) core PDNow! courses.
+RS will assign courses to SSPs in their second year based on observed needs.
+Starting with their third year, SSPs are encouraged to take PDNow! courses based on their interest, IP observations, identified area of personal growth and as they align to their work with the participants they serve.
 State MEP staff working with the LEA will provide training to ensure LEA staff is aware of this requirement.